Galois cohomology of certain field extensions and the divisible case of Milnor-Kato conjecture

 Let $\Theta=\{1,a,b,c\}$ denote an abelian group isomorphic to~$\Z/2\times\Z/2$.
-The group~$\Theta$ can be embedded into $\Gamma_4$ in two ways: as above, under the first embedding the action of~$\Theta$ on~$\Delta'$ is transitive, while under the second embedding the action of~$\Theta$ on~$\Delta''$ is.
+We keep the notation of section~5 related to dihedral groups.
+The group~$\Theta$ can be embedded into the dihedral group $\Gamma_4$ in two ways: as above, under the first embedding the action of~$\Theta$ on~$\Delta'$ is transitive, while under the second embedding the action of~$\Theta$ on~$\Delta''$ is.
 Taking the restrictions on~$\Theta$ of the exact quadruple~$Q_\Gamma$ for~$\Gamma=\Gamma_4$, we obtain (after one simple cancellation in the second case) two exact quadruples of permutational representations of~$\Theta$.
 They have the form

 and